fractalpixel/ancienttech/README.md

 # RedTech Mod

-RedTech is a mod for Minecraft/Fabric that aims to provide some redstone components to make constructing redstone machinery more space efficient and easy.
+RedTech is a mod for Minecraft/Fabric that aims to provide some redstone components to make constructing redstone machinery more space-efficient and easy.

 ## Depends on